eddiearnoldz/CV/README.md

 - Maths (A), Spanish (A), Business Studies (A), Biology (B), GS (A)

 ## Hobbies
 running, cycling, furniture restoration and woodwork
-# CV